-For 2019, that processor is the A13 Bionic chip with a third-generation neural engine (it's also now in the iPhone SE).
-The three models also arrive in the same storage capacities - 64GB, 256GB and 512GB - none of which have microSD.
+For 2019, that processor was the A13 Bionic chip with a third-generation neural engine (it's also in the iPhone SE (2020)).
+The three models also come in the same storage capacities - 64GB, 256GB and 512GB - none of which have microSD.

-All three models also come with an improved front camera offering a 12-megapixel lens, next-generation Smart HDR for photos and Portrait Mode, as well as Portrait Lighting.
+All three models also come with an improved front camera compared to their predecessors offering a 12-megapixel lens, next-generation Smart HDR for photos and Portrait Mode, as well as Portrait Lighting.

-Face ID is on board all three models (as you would expect) and it's improved too with more angles supported, while all models launch on iOS 13, delivering the same user experience and the same new features.
+Face ID is on board all three models (as you would expect) and it too was improved compared to older models with more angles supported.
+All models launched on iOS 13, but they would now support iOS 14, delivering the same user experience and the same new features.

 What's different between the iPhone 11 series?